-Disco ematical What strategy did you use?
+telp students work tog ematical Burge Burge Sther to make sense of mathematics What strategy did you use?
 Do you agree?
 Do you disagree?
 Would you ask the rest of the class that question?
 Could you share your method with the class?
 What part of what he said do you understand?
 Would someone like to share?
 Can you convince the rest of us the your answer makes sense?
 What do others think about what [student] said?
+Can someone retell or restate [student]'s explanation?
+Did you work together?
+In what way?
+Would anyone like to add to what was said?
 Have you discussed this with your group?
 With others?
 Did anyone get a different answer?
-Where would you go for help?
-Did everybody get a fair chance to talk, use the manipulatives, or be the recorder?
+Did anyone get a fair chance to talk, use the manipulatives, or be the recorder?
 How could you help another student without telling them the answer?
-Help students rely more on themselves to determine whether something is mathematically correct Is this a reasonable answer?
-Does that make sense?
-Why do you think that?
+How would you explain to someone who missed class today?
+Help students rely more on themselves to determine whether something is mathematically correct 19 Is this a reasonable answer?
+20 Does that make sense?
+21 Why do you think that?
 Why is that true?
-Can you draw a picture or make a model to show that?
-How did you reach that conclusion?
-Does anyone want to revise his or her answer?
-How were you sure your answer was right?
+22 Can you draw a picture or make a model to show that?
+23 How did you reach that conclusion?
+24 Does anyone want to revise his or her answer?
+25 How were you sure your answer was right?